 Relying on non-IT people to perform IT admin

 IT departments exist to deploy IT-specific skills and resources on behalf of the business.
-However, that doesn’t exclude end users from playing an essential role in the IT function.
+However, that doesn’t exclude end users from playing an important role in the IT function.

 In some organizations, users are required to support the safe operation of IT by:

-Where it’s been introduced, automation has alleviated many instances of non-IT people undertaking IT tasks.
+Where it’s been introduced, automation has alleviated many of these instances of non-IT people undertaking IT tasks.
 For example, through patch management systems.
-Many IT departments can call upon ‘remote control’ systems like TeamViewer to obtain control over remote machines – very useful in remote and hybrid workspaces – or use unified communications and collaboration platforms for screen sharing and co-browsing, i.e., in respect of IT settings options.
+Many IT departments can also call upon ‘remote control’ systems like TeamViewer to obtain control over remote machines – very useful in the context of remote and hybrid workspaces – or simply use unified communications and collaboration platforms for screen sharing and co-browsing i.e. in respect of IT settings options.

 How IT can improve the employee experience

 The purpose of IT departments is to allow organizations to obtain maximum strategic value from technology.
-The idea is to benefit the organization’s strategic goals, which are closely linked to benefiting the employee experience.
+The idea is to benefit the organization’s strategic goals, but these are closely linked to benefiting the employee experience too.

-This is because organizations benefit when their employees are equipped and empowered when their time is optimized around high-value rather than low-value activities.
+This is because organizations benefit when their employees are equipped and empowered; when the utilization of their time is optimized around high-value rather than low-value activities.

 Satisfying end user IT demands and expectations

 Users gain the best employee experience when their IT expectations are satisfied.
-This leads, in turn, to several significant advantages for both the users themselves and the organization as a whole:
+This leads in turn to a number of important advantages for both the users themselves and the organization as a whole:

 Included and embraced

-An excellent approach to IT will prevent employees from feeling isolated – important in remote and hybrid workplaces – and allow them to work and live with greater flexibility.
+A good approach to IT will prevent employees from feeling isolated – very important in remote and hybrid workplaces – and allow them to work and live with greater flexibility.
 It will also arm each user with the power to express themselves, produce great work and communicate effectively with others.